-Relates to holders of public or local authority office or other office, the income out of which does not come within the scope of (i) or (iii) or (iv) of (vii).
+\Relates to holders of public or local authority office or other office, the income out of which does not come within the scope of (i) or (iii) or (iv) of (vii).

-NHS contributions are capped at €180.000 annual income.
+GHS contributions are capped at €180.000 total annual incomes.